-Does the Compensation Committee use the services of an independent consultant?
+Did the Compensation Committee use the services of an independent consultant during 2014?

-Yes.
-During 2013, the Compensation Committee retained Compensation Advisory Partners LLC ("CAP"), to conduct an analysis of the Company's compensation package for the Chief Executive Officer, for other executive officers of the Company and for the independent directors.
+As discussed earlier in this Proxy Statement, the Compensation Committee has previously engaged CAP to conduct an analysis of the Company's compensation package for the Chief Executive Officer, the other executive officers of the Company and the independent directors.
+However, during 2014, the Compensation Committee did not retain or otherwise use the services of CAP or any other independent consultant.